jspears/gazel/MIGRATION_COMPLETE.md

-# ✅ Migration from pnpm to Yarn - COMPLETE
+# ✅ Migration from yarn to Yarn - COMPLETE

 **Date:** 2025-10-14

 ## Summary

-The Gazel project has been successfully migrated from pnpm to Yarn.
+The Gazel project has been successfully migrated from yarn to Yarn.
 All configuration files, Bazel files, GitHub Actions workflows, and documentation have been updated.

 ## What Was Changed